byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Peek](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomPeekweb.jpg)

-#### *Authentic Living Design; creating symbiotic living environments that support, restore and regenerate both the physical body and the environment (earth body) have positive effects on the health of a population as a whole, not just the individual within the living design.*
+#### *Authentic Living Design; creating connected living environments that support, restore and regenerate both the physical body and the environment (earth body) have positive effects on the health of a population as a whole, not just the individual within the living design.*

 **Just as the ancients danced to call upon the spirits in nature, Wo-Man too, can dance to find the spirits within oneself that have long been buried and forgotten.**